angular/angular/aio/content/guide/upgrade.md

 When those inputs change, the corresponding properties in the component are set.
 You can also hook into the changes by implementing the [OnChanges](api/core/OnChanges) interface in the component, just like you could if it hadn't been downgraded.
+By default, change detection will also run for every AngularJS `$digest` cycle.
+If you wish to only have change detection run when the inputs change, set `propagateDigest: false` when downgrading components.

 Correspondingly, when you upgrade an AngularJS component and use it from Angular, all the bindings defined for the component directive's `scope` (or `bindToController`)